Architecture Overview

 Performance Considerations

-- ONNX Runtime: Optimized inference engine
+- ONNX Runtime: Inference engine for CPU-bound environments.

-- CPU Execution: Tuned for CPU performance
+- CPU Execution: Configured for hardware without GPU acceleration.

-- Async Processing: Non-blocking WebSocket communication
+- Async Processing: Non-blocking concurrency for client-server communication.

-- Thread Pool: Parallel keypoint extraction
+- Thread Pool: Parallel execution for compute-intensive keypoint extraction.

 Bottlenecks